 The following guides contain more information on protecting your property:

-“Residential Drainage: A Homeowner’s Guide to Drainage Problems and Solutions” available from Prince George’s County.
-This free guide can be obtained by calling Moses Fadrian at 301-883-5834.
+- “Residential Drainage: A Homeowner’s Guide to Drainage Problems and Solutions” available from Prince George’s County.

 Homeowners who are planning substantial improvements to their structure should contact the Department of Permitting, Inspections and Enforcement (DPIE) for a residential building permit.
 Elevating or flood proofing may be required if you plan to substantially improve your existing structure (the cost of the improvement or add-on is up to 50% of the value of the existing structure).

-For additional questions about substantial improvements, or for information on permitting, please contact Paul DeSousa at 301-883-5871.
+For additional questions about substantial improvements, or for information on permitting, please contact Department of Permitting, Inspections and Enforcement at 301-636-2060.